adirh3/Fluent-Search/README.md

 ![image](https://user-images.githubusercontent.com/27368554/120908846-4ff81b80-c677-11eb-9f00-587bace6d3fc.png)

 # Fluent Search
-Official repository for Fluent Search, use to report issues or ask for a new feature
+Official Repository for reporting bugs or asking for new features related to Fluent Search.

 # Issues

-When reporting an issue please state your Fluent Search version and try to include as much information as possible.
+When reporting an issue, please state your Fluent Search and Windows version.
+Try to include as much information as possible.

-# Feature requests
+# Feature Requests

-When requesting a feature please include a scenario that in which this feature will be useful for you.
+When requesting a feature, please include a scenario that in which this feature will be useful for you.

 # Downloads